marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * `git merge` keeps original context but create a clumsy history that can be difficult to read and makes `git bisect` more [difficult to use](http://stackoverflow.com/questions/17267816/git-bisect-with-merged-commits)
 * `git rebase` ends up in a linear history but rewrites history by computing incremental patches and thus modifies the original authored commits.

-It used to be about only merge or only rebase but usage evolving with time.
+It used to be about only merge or only rebase but usage is evolving with time.
 Nowadays, rewriting a “private” branch is seen as a cleanup and therefore mostly considered a [good](http://thread.gmane.org/gmane.comp.video.dri.devel/34739/focus=34744) [practice](http://blogs.atlassian.com/2013/10/git-team-workflows-merge-or-rebase/).
 Private does not necesarily means that the branch was not pushed on a remote yet; it rather means that you are mostly working on the branch alone.
 You may then push *your* branch on a remote, either to keep a backup or to help discuss a matter with team mates.
 Hence privacy should be seen as responsibility:

 * a private branch is your own responsibility and its history may be altered to meet the project quality standards
 * a public branch is a collective responsibility and thus history should be taken with care as changing it may offend people.

 The question is now: how should a private branch be integrated in the public history?
 There is no really better solution; however it seems that people are tending to use a merge in order to keep an [identifiable](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa#032f) view of the former private branch.
 Also some tools like GitHub make opiniated choice and when using a Pull Request workflow with the service interface, branches may only be merged.

-To summarize what seems to become the dominant branch workflow in git:
+To summarize what seems to become the dominant branch lifecycle in git:

 > [Rebases](http://gitguru.com/2009/02/03/rebase-v-merge-in-git/) are how changes should pass from the top of hierarchy downwards and merges are how they flow back upwards.

 ## What’s a good commit?

+Good commits help managing the project in the long run.
+Let’s look at how to best structure changes to make a useful commit and a clean history.

 ### Atomicity

 A good commit is about atomicity.
 Not unlike Unix philosophy, a commit should do [one thing](http://dev.solita.fi/2013/07/04/whats-in-a-good-commit.html) and one thing well.
 The reason is that it will allow to undo a precise change very easily, and it will provide a kind of documentation about how the system works in its whole.

-A commit message where the conjunction ’and’ appears is probably not very atomic.
+A commit message where the conjunction ‘and’ appears is probably not very atomic.
 Nonetheless, doing only one thing does *not* necessarily mean that a good commit should impact only a single file.
-Typically making a change in the code base will require a test suite update.
+Typically making a change in the code base will require a test suite update which probably resides in different files than the ‘main’ code itself.

 ### Hiding sausage making

-However, unlike the maxim, the [destination](http://sethrobertson.github.io/GitBestPractices/#sausage) is more important than the journey when it comes to making good commits.
-It means that even though you took dead ends (like thinking the cause of a bug is X when X is only a consequence of Y) when trying to solve a hard bug, it is very valuable to keep those peregrination in the project history.
-It first makes it harder to [review](http://engineering.zenpayroll.com/this-is-how-we-zenpayroll-our-development-workflow/) the changes in the first place and once in the main trunk it will be harder to understand what the actual fix is. git is flexible and allows different [workflows](http://tomayko.com/writings/the-thing-about-git):
+Unlike the maxim, the [destination](http://sethrobertson.github.io/GitBestPractices/#sausage) is more important than the journey when it comes to making good commits.
+It means that even though you took dead ends (like thinking the cause of a bug is X when X is only a consequence of Y) when trying to solve a hard bug, it is *not* very valuable to keep those peregrination in a commit:

+1. it first makes it harder to [review](http://engineering.zenpayroll.com/this-is-how-we-zenpayroll-our-development-workflow/) the changes in the first place
+2. and once the fix reaches the main trunk, it will be harder to understand what the actual fix is (thus also making it harder to revert changes in case this is needed).

+git is flexible and allows different [workflows](http://tomayko.com/writings/the-thing-about-git) for making clean and readable commits history:

-* keeping all changes unstaged and crafting the commits once everything is implemented (using `git add --patch`)
+* keeping all changes unstaged and crafting the commits once everything is implemented (using `git add --patch` or [`git add --interactive`](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging))
 * creating commits along the way and finally rewriting the history to clean things up.
 Note that it is sometimes easier to reset to a state where all changes are unstaged/uncommitted (see <a href="#reset">Reset</a>).

+Finally, one should note that even though keeping details in the commits history is not a lean practice, one may actually keep those details in the [commit message](#what’s-a-good-commit-message).

 ### Commented hunks of code